nilimabhadane/Student-Registration-System/README.md

 # Student-Registration-System
-To develop application to computerize student and faculty database, to maintain data consistency and integrity, automate the registration process.
+Develop application to computerize student and faculty database, to maintain data consistency and integrity, automate the registration process.

 Create a java application for Student Registration System.
 For this, admin accepted student information such as name, father name, age, city, class and perform the following operations:
 1. Add student details in the system.
 2. Update and delete student.